-During festivals periods, however, hundreds of millions of migrant workers will return home and millions of other Chinese travel within the country.
-Every means of transportation would be quite crowded.
-Tickets of any kind are hard to come by, and will cost you a lot more than usual, so it may be necessary to book tour service or hotel well in advance if your travel date is during the festivals periods.
+During festivals periods, hundreds of millions of migrant workers will return home and reunite with families, while millions of other Chinese would have a travel within the country.
+For this, every means of transportation would be quite crowded.
+Tickets of bus, train, and flight should be brought ahead of time.
+If you plan to have a trip in China on festival days, it may be necessary to book tour service or hotel well in advance.

 Chinese Spring Festival

 The current administrative divisions of China are province, county (city) and township

 The country is divided into provinces, autonomous regions, municipalities directly under the central government, and special administrative regions.
 Provinces and autonomous regions are divided into autonomous prefectures, counties, autonomous counties, and cities; and Counties and autonomous counties are divided into townships, ethnic townships and towns.
 Autonomous regions, autonomous prefectures and autonomous counties are autonomous places of various ethnic groups.
 At present, China is divided into 23 provinces, five autonomous regions - each with a designated minority group, four municipalities directly under the central government and two special administrative regions ((SARs)), which enjoy a degree of political autonomy.
 Geographically, all 31 provincial divisions can be generally grouped into seven regions, including North China, East China, Northeast China, South China, Central China, Northwest China and Southwest China.